AXiom Power Amp Emulator PAE-1

 • 100% analog circuitry

-• Captures the dynamics, compression, crunch, distortion and rich harmonic content of a tube power amp.
+• Captures the dynamics, compression, crunch, distortion and rich harmonic content of a tube power amp

 • A MASTER control that adjusts the signal level into the internal phase-inverter emulator circuitry (just as a tube amp does)